Investment markets and key developments over the past week

 Outlook for investment markets

-Unlisted commercial property and infrastructure are likely to see reasonable returns.
-Although retail property is weak, lower for longer bond yields will help underpin unlisted asset valuations.
+Unlisted commercial property and infrastructure are likely to see a slowing in returns over the year ahead.
+This is particularly the case for Australian retail property.
+However, lower for even longer bond yields will help underpin unlisted asset valuations.

-Cash and bank deposits are likely to provide poor returns as the RBA cuts the official cash rate to 0.5% by early next year.
+Cash and bank deposits are likely to provide poor returns as the RBA cuts the official cash rate to 1% by year end.